jenna-tb-ekwealor/meep_lab/content/home/slider.md

         text: Who we are
         url: ../people/
     - title: Our most recent publication
-      content: 'The bryophyte life cycle, characterized by autonomous gametophytes (and dependent sporophytes), has profound impacts on reproductive biology.
-In this review, we summarize recent and foundational findings in bryophyte reproduction, and contextualize bryophyte reproduction within the reproductive patterns and processes of land plants at large.'
+      content: 'We synthesize current knowledge on desiccation tolerance and outline a roadmap to accelerate research and unlock its potential for climate resilience, agriculture, and health.'
       align: right
       background:
         position: center
         color: '#555'
         brightness: 0.7
-        media: syntrichiasporos.JPG
+        media: canespring.JPG
       link:
         text: Read more
-        url: ../publication/2024_ijps_coulter/
+        url: ../publication/2025_natcomms_dry/
     - title: Interested in our research?
-      content: 'We are now recruiting masters students to start in Fall 2025'
+      content: 'Now recruiting masters students to start in Fall 2025'
       align: left
       background:
         position: right